reactorlabs/strictr/notes/domains.md

 1. Promises don't have an environment of their own.
 They either share the environment of the caller or the callee.
 2. All promises corresponding to the arguments of the same function share the same graph.
 This is the graph of the callee.
-3. So, we have a new environment and graph for each function.
-Promises don't require new environments or graphs.
+3. So, we have a unique environment and graph for each function.
+Promises don't require their own environments or graphs.
 4. The same environment can be paired with multiple graphs and the same graph can be paired with multiple environments.
-5. To make this work properly, we need a level of indirection for pairing environments and graphs.
+To make this work properly, we need a level of indirection for pairing environments and graphs.
-6. A promise can be evaluated only once.
+5. A promise can be evaluated only once.
 Multiple evaluations can make the analysis imprecise.
 Hence, we need to store information about the state of promise evaluation.
+This makes the analysis more precise.
-7. To update the graph, we need to know if the code being evaluated is that of function or promise.
+6. To update the graph, we need to know if the code being evaluated is that of function or promise.
 If a promise is being evaluated, we need to update that fact in the graph of the corresponding function but if a function is being evaluated, we don't have to update that fact in any graph.
 So, we need a mapping to distinguish between promise and function labels.
-8. The analysis is really expected to compute whether a function is strict in a particular argument position or not.
+7. The analysis is really expected to compute whether a function is strict in a particular argument position or not.
 So, we need to map each promise to its argument position.

 ## Overview

+### Basic Types

+`ℕ` denotes the set of natural numbers.

+`ℙ(x)` denotes a set of values of type x (ordering does not matter).

+`𝕊(x)` denotes a sequence of values of type x (ordering matters).

 ### Syntactic Categories

 <code>Var</code>
 <code>Lab</code>